envoyproxy/gateway/docs/latest/user/rate-limit.md

 Rate limit is a feature that allows the user to limit the number of incoming requests to a predefined value based on attributes within the traffic flow.

-Here are some reasons why you may want to implements Rate limits
+Here are some reasons why you may want to implement Rate limits

 * To prevent malicious activity such as DDoS attacks.
 * To prevent applications and its resources (such as a database) from getting overloaded.